KokoDoko/quickstart/README.md

 npm start
 ```

-The `npm start` command first compiles the application,
+The `npm start` command first compiles the application, then opens a live browser
-then simultaneously re-compiles and runs the `lite-server`.
-Both the compiler and the server watch for file changes.

-Shut it down manually with `Ctrl-C`.
+that updates when you save new changes.
+You can shut it down with `Ctrl-C`.

-You're ready to write your application.
+## Build Hello World

+Open **app.component.ts** and edit the variable in the class:

+ `export class AppComponent  { name = 'YourNameHere'; }`

+Save the typescript file and check if the compiler runs, and the browser window is refreshed!
+If this works, you can follow the [angular.io quickstart](https://angular.io/docs/ts/latest/quickstart.html).